akihikodaki/akihikodaki/README.md

 pixiv Sketch had a *backend* server application providing RESTful APIs representing its resources and *frontends* providing the UI.
 Such a combination is called Backend-for-Frontend, or BFF.
 The backend was a Ruby on Rails application, and the frontends were Web, Android, and iOS applications.

-- Evaluated implementation ideas of the new drawing tool to be implemented in the Android and iOS applications.
-This also required the understanding of C++ and language bindings.
-- Modified the WebRTC library for additional features on iOS like screencasting with audio and an extra audio configuration. https://github.com/pixiv/webrtc
+I modified the WebRTC library for additional features on iOS like screencasting with audio and an extra audio configuration. https://github.com/pixiv/webrtc
-- Implemented realtime markup of user-inputted texts using [contenteditable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) on Web.
-- Introduced [Interactive Media Ads SDK for HTML5](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side) to the live feature.

 #### March, 2020 - Februrary, 2021